gabyx/nixos-configuration/README.md

 ### Create with Script

 1. Create the VM by doing `create-vm.sh` and clicking through the installer.
+Use an LUKS encrypted disk.

 1. Start the virtual machine with [`start-vm.sh`](start-vm.sh).